-Three (3) days, when combined with course 2.3 (Coxswain Fast Rescue Craft), it becomes four (4) days.
+- Three (3) days, when taken in conjunction with the course 2.3 (Coxswain Fast Rescue Craft), it takes four (4) days.

-One (1) day when the program includes only the conventional rescue boat/capsule or only the drop rescue boat.
+- One (1) day when the program includes only the conventional lifeboat/capsule or only the freefall lifeboat.

-One and one-half (1½) days when the course includes both conventional lifeboat/capsule and drop rescue.
+- One and one-half (1½) days when the course includes both conventional lifeboat/capsule and freefall lifeboat.

-For trainees who have taken the basic course and/or refresher course in only one type of lifeboat, e.g., 2.7(C) conventional, and are then faced with another type of lifeboat, e.g., (F) fall rescue system, it is permissible to take the 2.7b (F) refresher course, which lasts 1 day, or 1½ days if both types are covered.
-As a result, the common part of both Basic Course 2.7aC and 2.7aF need not be redone.
+For participants who have taken the basic course and/or refresher course in only one type of lifeboat, e.g., 2.7(C) conventional, and then encounter another type of lifeboat, e.g., (F) free-fall system, it is permissible to enroll in the 2.7b (F) refresher course which will last 1 day, or 1½ days if both types are covered.
+This avoids the need to retake the common part of both Basic Course 2.7aC and 2.7aF.

-A certificate of proficiency in lifeboats and lifeboats, other than fast lifeboats, based on STCW-78, as amended, may be accepted provided that the date of issuance of the certificate is less than 2 years prior to enrollment in the course.
+A certificate of proficiency in rescue craft, other than fast rescue craft, based on STCW-78, as amended, may be accepted provided that the date of issuance of the certificate is less than 2 years prior to enrollment in the course.